Aadigha-git/CrescentHarborDirectFiler/README.md

 2. **Rich observability stack**
    - No OpenTelemetry traces, log shipping, or metrics backend.
-   - Why: until throughput and SLO targets are explicit, high-fidelity telemetry is premature optimization.
+   - Why: until throughput and SLO targets are explicit, high-fidelity telemetry is unnecessary optimization.

 3. **Secret manager integration**
    - The HMAC secret is loaded from env or local secrets file.